 Chemotherapy for acute lymphoblastic leukaemia

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy the leukaemia cells.
-These work by disrupting the production of the leukaemia cells.
+The drugs travel round the body in the bloodstream.

-For people who have just been diagnosed with ALL, it’s important to start treatment quickly.
-Chemotherapy treatment is divided into three different phases:
+For people who have just been diagnosed with ALL, it’s important to start treatment as soon as possible.

 Back to top